kloverde/jquery-RestrictedTextField/README.md

 } );
 ```

-See the included HTML file for a complete demo.
+See `demo/demo.html` for complete examples.

 # Browser Compatibility